If you’re feeling stressed, it’s only natural to seek relief.

 Oxidative stress is associated with many illnesses, including mental health disorders like depression and anxiety.
 Studies suggest that a diet rich in antioxidants may help prevent stress and anxiety (

-Garlic is high in sulfur compounds that help increase levels of glutathione.
-This antioxidant is part of your body’s first line of defense against stress (
+Some older research suggests that garlic is high in sulfur compounds that may help increase levels of glutathione.
+This antioxidant is part of your body’s first line of defense against stress.